MaxLeap/Docs/en/Android/Guide/CloudData.md

 });
 ```

-To get the values out of the LASObject, there's a getX method for each data type:
+To get the values out of the LCObject, there's a getX method for each data type:

 ```java
 int score = gameScore.getInt("score");